Fundog5474/Fundog5474.github.io/_pages/about.md

 Education
 =========
-My main language is C++ with knowledge about html, css, javascript, and python.
+My main language is C++ with knowledge about HTML, CSS, Javascript, and Python.